gpetuhov/AndroidInterview/README.md

 * Kotlin coroutines

 ## RxJava
+* What design pattern does RxJava implement?
+(Observer Pattern)
 * Observable, Single, Completable, Flowable
 * What is the purpose of buffer?
 * Difference between debounce and throttleFirst